 MY BEST INTERVIEW EVER ON THE 13 O'CLOCK PODCAST

-SEPTEMBER 2016: On this super-sized episode, Jenny and Tom risk lawsuits, assassination attempts, and the butt hurt disapproval of Tom Cruise by poking fun at the weird and wacky world of Scientology with infamous Scientology protester The Angry Gay Pope, who has spent the past eight years trolling the ludicrous “church” and documenting every hilarious second of it on his magical YouTube channel, The End of Scientology.
+SEPTEMBER 2016: On this super-sized episode, Jenny and Tom risk lawsuits, assassination attempts, and the butt hurt disapproval of Tom Cruise by poking fun at the weird and wacky world of Scientology with infamous Scientology protester The Angry Gay Pope, who has spent the past eight years trolling the ludicrous “church” and documenting every hilarious second of it on his magical YouTube channel.
 Listen, laugh, visit his site, and donate to his Patreon so he can continue his glorious takedown of this loony and dangerous cult.

 ANOTHER ESSENTIAL AGP INTERVIEW: 13'OCLOCK PODCAST ANGRY GAY POPE UPDATE

 Turn your clocks to 13 for the EXACT AND CANONICAL AGP interviews.
 Not just fans, these two are addicts of mine.
 Because they live in Florida they have had ample opportunity to watch Scientology in action.